mixxxdj/mixxx/source/chapters/library.rst

   time, and automatically detects newly added tracks on each subsequent run.
 Go to the chapter :ref:`djing-import` for detailed informations.

+**Previewing Tracks**
+  To pre-listen to tracks in your headphones without loading them to a regular deck, click the |ic_lib_preview_play| icon in the :guilabel:`Preview` column.
+  Go to the chapter :ref:`djing-previewing-tracks` for detailed informations.

 **Rescan Library**
   If you want to manually refresh your library without exiting (for example because you added or moved files) you can do this with